natematias/SOC412/3-social-media-question/README.md

 In this class assignment:
 * Analyze your results from the social media question experiment.
     * If you were unable to complete the experiment, pick one of the result sets and write about that for the assignment
 * Create a chart to illustrate the results ([example in this post](https://medium.com/@natematias/how-anyone-can-audit-facebooks-newsfeed-b879c3e29015)).
+You may benefit from using graphics software, or even just Powerpoint/Keynote/Google to arrange all of the components of your chart.
 This illustration should:
     * State the finding
     * Include 95% confidence intervals (up to you if you want a point estimate or not)
     * Label all axes